thindil/steamsky/bin/doc/MODDING.md

 - If editing own file: need to remove first selected skill then add new.
 - To change skill name, just edit value of `name` attribute of selected skill.
 - To change assigned attribute to selected skill enter new name in attribute `attribute`.
-Name must be existing attribute name, defined ealier in *game.dat* file.
+Name must be existing attribute name, defined earlier in *game.dat* file.
 - To change skill description, just edit text between `skill` tags.
 - To change assigned tool, edit value of `tool` attribute of selected skill.
-  Tool must be existing item type, defined ealier in *game.dat* file.
+  Tool must be existing item type, defined earlier in *game.dat* file.

 ### Adding new skills
 - To add new skill, just append new line with tag `skill` with it name as